dstreev/hadoop-cli/README.md

     hadoopcli --config /var/hadoop/dev-cfg

+### Default or Alt JDK Usage

+The startup script `hadoopcli` will use `$JAVA_HOME` if defined.
+When it is not available, the default `java` implementation will be used.

+JDK's below 1.8.0_100 are not recommended for Kerberos environments and may have issues connecting to secure clusters.
+Those JDK's require additional `unlimited jce` configurations.

+If kerberos connections aren't working, use a more recent JDK by setting the `$JAVA_HOME` variable.

 ### AUX_LIBS - CLASSPATH Additions

 The directory `$HOME/.hadoop-cli/aux_libs` will be scanned for 'jar' files.
 Each 'jar' will be added the java classpath of the application.
 Add any required libaries here.